 Is rye bread vegan?

 Yes, it is!
 This bread made of rye grain is vegan-friendly.
 The main ingredients used in rye bread are yeast, water, rye flour, and cracked rye seeds.
 This bread doesn’t use any animal-derived ingredients which makes it perfect for vegans.

 A big YES!
 I love pita bread and this simple flatbread only requires a mixture of flour, water, yeast, and salt.
 It is usually served with Hummus, a famous Vegan dish.

 Here’s a recipe of pita bread that only requires 5 simple ingredients:

 Is naan bread vegan?

 This popular Indian flatbread is not suitable for vegans.
-Most of its recipes contain ghee or clarified butter, yogurt, milk and sometimes eggs.
-Shame, but there are vegan naan breads available at specialist stores.
+Most of its recipes contain ghee or clarified butter, yoghurt, milk and sometimes eggs.
+Shame, but there are vegan naan bread available at specialist stores.

 I recommend this super quick and easy recipe of vegan-friendly naan.